Skip to content

 }

-// If jsqlParser is below 5.0, copy the following method into your project (code sourced from JsqlParser 5.0).
+// If your jsqlParser version is lower than 5.0, copy the following method into your project.
+The code is sourced from JsqlParser version 5.0.

 public static String sanitizeSingleSql(String sqlStr) {